tudorpintea999/kailua/book/src/validator.md

 The validator requires a funded wallet to be able to publish fault proofs on chain, and an (optional) alternative address to direct fault proof submission payouts towards
 * `validator-key`: The private key for the validator wallet.
-* `payout-recipient-address`: The ethereum address to use as the recipient of fault proof payouts.
+* `payout-recipient-address`: The Ethereum address to use as the recipient of fault proof payouts.

 ```admonish tip
 `validator-key` can be replaced with the corresponding AWS/GCP parameters as described [here](upgrade.md#kms-support).